Spencer Alexander Skinner

 How did you find out what courses were available?

-Using the league tables I just specified my chosen course and then selected a handful of the best Universities for the course.
+Using the league tables I just specified my chosen course and then selected a handful of the best universities for the course.

 How did Surrey help the process?

 By making it so ridiculously simple to apply, organise a visit and sort accommodation.
-The system was so streamlined that I had a secured place by the end of the day and it was relatively stress free.
+The system was so streamlined that I had a secured place by the end of the day and it was relatively stress-free.

 What has your University experience been like?

 It’s been very different to how I expected it to be, and that’s not in a bad or a good way.
 The perception of what university from a college perspective is that you’ll spend your time going out drinking and partying.
 For me the reality of my first year of university has been starkly different, and that’s not to say I haven’t enjoyed every minute of it, because I have, I have loved it!
 I spend the vast majority of my time doing coursework because the work is so different from college.
 I’ve found myself actually enjoying sitting back sticking on some music and then just getting stuck in with some coursework.
 The lecturers and course leaders make the work so much more engaging and challenging than in college.
-That said I have still found the time to go out with mates because we all have to take a break sometimes!
+That said, I have still found the time to go out with mates because we all have to take a break sometimes!
 The campus itself it brilliant for this.
-I will often be found having a pint at Wates House (they do some pretty good cocktails too if that’s your thing) after a 3 or 4 hour session in the labs, it’s a 5-minute walk at most from any of the labs and lecture halls.
+I will often be found having a pint at Wates House (they do some pretty good cocktails too if that’s your thing) after a 3 or 4 hour session in the labs as it’s a 5-minute walk at most from any of the labs and lecture halls.
 Rubix is the campus club which you will spend some of fresher’s week in.
 I can confidently say it’s a better club than any of the clubs back where I live!

 What advice would you give to other students?